ldomic/lintools/README.md

 3;61-100;Chain B;#889DCC;Y
 4;34,56,78;Binding site;None;Y    #This will make a dashed circle regardless of the original assignment, always has to come last in the domain file.
 ```
-The test.pdf and new_domains.pdf files were produced using crystal structure with PDB ID 4XP1 and displays the LDP residue.

-Please post an issue if you have suggestions for improvements.